matchy-at-ethz/matchy-at-ethz.github.io/src/22hs/dm1/02_classification.md

 # Classification Algorithms

-Here is a detailed summary of the **Classification Algorithms** in the uploaded document organized into bullet points and course notes.
-I have included key equations, concepts, and figures where possible.

----

 ## **Classification Overview**

 - **Problem**: Given an object \\(x\\), predict its class label \\(y\\).
 Examples include identifying objects in computer vision, detecting fraudulent credit card transactions, and gene classification in personalized medicine.